acaiado81/sre-production-platform/k8s/ingress/README.md

 ## Traffic Flow
 Internet → AWS ALB → Kubernetes Ingress → Service → Pods

+## HTTPS
+TLS is terminated at the AWS ALB using an ACM-managed certificate.
+HTTP traffic is automatically redirected to HTTPS.

 ## AWS Load Balancer Controller Installation

 ```bash